decode-data/decode-data.github.io/docs/index.md

 # Decoders

-Decoders are installed between Google-managed inbound data transfers into BigQuery, and subsequent transformation activities.
+Decoders restructure and augment inbound data to optimise for query and analysis.
+They are installed between Google-managed inbound BigQuery data transfers and subsequent transformation, analysis or automation activities.

 ## What?
 Decoders: